AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 ---
 # Understanding Analytics Cards {#understanding-analytics-cards}

-At the beginning of each month, Marketo Moments provides three different report cards: Acquired Leads, New Leads, and Unsubscribes.
+At the beginning of each month, Marketo Moments provides three different report cards: [!UICONTROL Acquired Leads], [!UICONTROL New Leads], and [!UICONTROL Unsubscribes].
 Each one shows you monthly performance and the trend over a six-month period.

 ## Analytics Cards {#analytics-cards}